JeroenAdam/IoT-aboard/README.md

 * My ESP8266 unit: AI-Thinker ESP-01 with 1MB memory

 * Preparation: flash ai-thinker-v1.1.1.bin using esp8266_flasher.exe with with GPIO0 and GND connected together, cables not longer than 20cm, prerequisite: 3.3V modified TTL to USB adapter at hand and [driver](http://www.arduined.eu/ch340g-converter-windows-7-driver-download/) installed.
-For connections, follow this [diagram](https://www.elec-cafe.com/temperature-sensor-on-the-web-with-esp8266-and-ds18b20), 4K7 resistor between GPIO-2 and VCC is needed
+For connections, follow this [diagram](https://www.elec-cafe.com/temperature-sensor-on-the-web-with-esp8266-and-ds18b20), 4K7 resistor between GPIO-2 and VCC is needed.

 * Procedure: